 |Speed settings/programs||One speed||One speed + pulse|

-The Nutribullet range also includes two higher-powered models: the Nutribullet 900 has a higher-powered motor and extra accessories including a large blending cup, while the Nutribullet Rx is even more powerful and has a soup cooking function.
+The Nutribullet range also includes three higher-powered models: the Nutribullet 900 has a bigger motor and extra accessories including a large blending cup, while the Nutribullet Rx is even more powerful and has a soup cooking function.
 Both are more expensive to buy though, costing over £100.

 Cheap Nutribullet-style blenders